 3/4 cup rolled oats

-1 (5-6 oz.) container of yogurt (I use vanilla almond yogurt)
+1 (5-6 oz.) container of yogurt (I used vanilla almond yogurt) OR 3/4 cup Greek yogurt

 Splash of almond extract (optional)